Payamkhoshhal/GoogleDataSheet-Pipeline/README.md

 Data from google sheets was extracted by getting access to gcp account and having required credentials.
 Then data was stored in pandas dataframe and was moved to postgres sql database in aws rds servic.

-More details were commented in scripts.
+More details were commented in the scripts.